-Canada’s Banff National Park has long been one of our favorite destinations to visit as a family.
+Banff National Park has long been one of our favorite destinations in Canada to visit as a family.
 Tucked away in the Canadian Rockies, Banff is not only one of the most beautiful and picturesque places on the planet, it is also one of the world’s best outdoor playgrounds.

 How to get to Banff National Park

 The easiest way to get to Banff National Park is to fly into Calgary, rent a car, and drive.
 The highways in Canada are well maintained with fences to prevent wildlife from gaining access to the roadway.

-Visiting Banff National Park with kids
+Things to know before visiting Banff National Park with kids

 The time of year you visit Banff will determine your plans and activities while there.
 And your plans and activities during your vacation will likely determine in which town you should stay.

 Entrance fees for Banff National Park